Minocrisy/Vidocrisy/memory-bank/activeContext.md

 5. ✅ Implement basic video editing capabilities
 6. ✅ Add branding templates
 7. ✅ Implement export options with multiple formats and quality settings
-8. ⏳ Polish the UI/UX for better user experience
+8. ✅ Polish the UI/UX for HomePage and GeneratorPage
+9. ⏳ Enhance UI/UX for EditorPage and LibraryPage
-9. ⏳ Optimize performance for video processing
+10. ⏳ Optimize performance for video processing
-10. ⏳ Implement comprehensive testing
+11. ⏳ Implement comprehensive testing

 ## Active Decisions
 - **Frontend Framework**: React.js with Chakra UI for a modern, customizable interface